Scrivener07/Papyrus-Code/vsc-extension-quickstart.md

 ## What's in the folder
 * This folder contains all of the files necessary for your extension
-* `package.json` - this is the manifest file in which you declare your language support and define the location of the grammar file that has been copied into you extension.
+* `package.json` - this is the manifest file
+* * declare your language support and define the location of the grammar file that has been copied into you extension
+* * defines the location of the snippet file and specifies the language of the snippets.
+* `snippets/snippets.json` - the file containing all snippets
 * `syntaxes/Papyrus.tmLanguage` - this is the Text mate grammar file that is used for tokenization
 * `language-configuration.json` - this the language configuration, defining the tokens that are used for comments and brackets.